ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-api/index.md

 ## Accessing Individual Filter Component Instances

 It is also possible to access the filter components directly if you want to interact with a specific filter.
-This also works for your own custom filters, where you can get a reference to the underlying filtering instance (i.e. what was created when ag-Grid called `new` on your filter).
+This also works for your own custom filters, where you can get a reference to the underlying filtering instance (i.e. what was created when AG Grid called `new` on your filter).
 Calling `api.getFilterInstance(colKey)` will return a reference to the filter instance for the column with key `colKey`.

 <snippet>
 // Get a reference to the 'name' filter instance